 Our market foragers are always on the lookout to bring latest local flavors to the market.
 Whether it’s new and exciting local growers or artisan food crafters, our foragers are on the hunt!

-Check out cool stuff like; Starter Bakery’s seasonal Kouign-Amann pastries, Steve’s Bees - Honey from local San Ramon pollen, SF Lev’s Kombucha on tap, Saffron Pistachio ice cream from Golnazar of San Ramon and Vacavill’e Soul Food Farm’s estate grown olive oil, dried and fresh-cut flowers, Alexandre Family Farm Organic A2 dairy products from San Leandro, fresh local seafood , organic lamb hass avocados from San Jose and so much more!
+Check out cool stuff like; Starter Bakery’s seasonal Kouign-Amann pastries, Steve’s Bees honey from local San Ramon pollen, Kombucha on tap from Lev’s Probiotics of San Francisco, Saffron Pistachio ice cream from Golnazar of San Ramon, Soul Food Farm’s estate grown olive oil, dried and fresh-cut flowers, from Vacaville.
+Alexandre Family Farm Organic A2 dairy products from San Leandro, fresh local seafood, organic lamb haas avocados from Fremont and so much more!

 Welcome to the new San Ramon Farmers’ Market!
 In May 2011, after four years of being located at the Historic Forest Home Farms, we moved the market to the more central location at Bishop Ranch 3, directly across from the new City Center Bishop Ranch.

 Today we’re thrilled to be a part of City Center’s renewal in the heart of San Ramon.
 For our Spring Grand Opening on Saturday May 4th, our foragers are bringing a lot of new cool stuff to the market!
 Look for our updates on Facebook and Instagram!

 Steve Gentry of Steve’s Bees has been a Bay Area beekeeper for many years.
 His family has lived in Orinda since 1870.
 Steve specialize in raising local honey bee survivor stock - bees that can thrive in the local ecology.

 You can find Steve at the market selling honey, beeswax and propolis, as well as other products, such as candles, soap, lip balm, and hand salve.